-But before I recommend the best laptops for remote working or digital nomads, let’s consider what kind of nomad you are (or will be).
+But before I recommend the best laptops for working remotely, let’s consider what kind of remote worker or digital nomad you are (or will be).

 There are many types of nomads, from the ultralight one-bag traveler working from the most remote locations on Earth, to the ‘slowmad’ settling down in places for months at a time while hauling their laptop, external monitor, VR headset, crypto server farm, etc. along with each move.

 What kind of ‘digital nomad’ are you?

 The broke nomad

 You don’t quite know yet how you’re going to make money remotely, but you will figure it out somehow.
 You’re in startup mode and can’t spend too much yet; you just need an affordable laptop that lets you do some web design, coding, docs/sheet work while you hustle your way to greater fortune.
 You need: a decent Chromebook or cheap Windows laptop

 The roving nomad

 You have your online business up and running and can invest in your gear.
 You truly work from anywhere and switch locations all the time — whether it’s a cafe, a co-work, the beach, or the very top of Mt.
 Fuji (fun fact: there is WiFi there!).
 You’ll want a laptop with both great power and portability.
 You need: a lightweight ultrabook like a Dell XPS or Macbook

 The basecamp nomad

 You stay in places many weeks or months at a time, preferring a stable working environment to switching locations constantly.
 You’ve slowed down or you tend to work from a specific location, so you don’t mind a bit more packing weight to bring all your favorite gear.
 You need: whatever powerful laptop you like (consider a 15″ Dell Inspiron)